ibkevg/ibkevg.github.io/blog/_posts/2023-05-12-Is-Rust-Still-A-Science-Project.md

 Given that the Rust language design process is to *write software until you hit a roadblock, find a way to relax the rules and continue*, a reasonable concern when considering whether to use Rust is if the Rust community has written software similar enough to what you intend to write that you will not be getting into uncharted, science project level, territory and need to create new kinds of `unsafe` wrappers or even language features?

-There's no easy answer to this short of simply doing some experiments and trying it out for yourself.
+There's no easy answer and probably the best thing to do is simply try it out for yourself, being careful to use experiments suited to your application domain.
+However, below we discuss other ways to tilt the odds in your favour.

-## Playing to Rust's Strengths
+## Play to Rust's Strengths

-One thing you *can* do is play to Rust's strengths and take into account how Rust has evolved over time as adoption increased in various application domains.
+One thing you *can* do is play to Rust's strengths by taking into account how Rust has evolved over time as adoption increased in various application domains.
 Here is the glossy brochure version: [https://www.rust-lang.org/what](https://www.rust-lang.org/what)

 **Command Line Tools**
 Some of the earliest applications written in Rust were command line tools which I think is a reflection of Rust adoption by hobbyists. `ripgrep` is a fairly well known product of this era and it's pretty easy to find others.
 For example, this list is a start: [Rust Command Line Utilities](https://github.com/sts10/rust-command-line-utilities).